aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Someone will invite you to a Karaoke party.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Tue Apr 21 06:27:28 2026
+Last update: Wed Apr 22 06:27:55 2026

 ### Let's play! 🎮